System Boot

 Mechanism

-The hierarchy is revealed by what you spend your scarcest resources on — time, attention, money in that order.
-To audit it honestly, compare what you say you value with where the last week of your calendar and the last month of your bank account actually went.
-The gap between the two is the size of the lie you are currently telling yourself.
+The hierarchy is revealed by what you spend your scarcest resources on — time, attention, money, in that order.
+To audit it honestly, compare what you say you value with where the last week of your calendar and last month of your bank account went.
+The gap is the size of the lie you're currently telling yourself.

 Breakdown